-The Royal Botanic Gardens Melbourne exhibits a broad range of Bamboo from different regions of the world across the entire Melbourne site and maintains a consolidated collection within the Bamboo Collection beds.
+Melbourne Gardens exhibits a broad range of Bamboo from different regions of the world across the entire site and maintains a consolidated collection within the Bamboo Collection beds.
 A key objective of the Bamboo collection is to highlight the significant ethnobotanical uses of bamboo and grasses and the vital role they contribute to for life on earth and highlights the threats to grass biodiversity and biomes they support.

-The Collection is important to suppot the following;
+The Collection is important to support the following:

 Bambusa multiplex ‘Riviereorum’

 After three seasons, the cane reaches maturity and may live for up to ten years or more.

 There are two main types of bamboo - ‘clumping’ and ‘running’ types.
 Running types may be rampant and need to be kept in check.